Dixie Plantation

 The Dixie Plantation is a Southern plantation with a historic house located in Franklin, Louisiana, USA.
+It is owned by the College of Charleston Foundation.

 History

 The two-story mansion was built for Hilarie Carlin circa 1835.
 It was acquired by Richard A. Wilkins in 1846.
 Wilkins's sister, Sally, married George Pickett in this house in 1851; he later served as a general in the Confederate States Army during the American Civil War of 1861–1865.

-In 1883, it was purchased by Murphy J. Foster, who served as the 31st Governor of Louisiana from 1892 to 1900.
-It was inherited by his granddaughter, Mrs Langfitt Bowditch Wilby.
+In 1883, it was purchased by Murphy J. Foster, who served as the 31st Governor of Louisiana from 1892 to 1900 and focused on voter disenfranchisement.
+The house was inherited by his granddaughter, Mrs Langfitt Bowditch Wilby.

 Architectural significance

 It has been listed on the National Register of Historic Places since May 29, 1987.

+Copyright litigation

+Benjamin Ham, a professional photographer, was held liable for photos he took of Dixie Plantation without permission of the owner, and for selling the photos.